apache/apisix/docs/en/latest/plugins/ua-restriction.md

 }'
 ```

-Default returns `{"message":"Not allowed"}` when rejected.
-If you want to use a custom message, you can configure it in the plugin section.
+Default returns `{"rejected_msg":"Not allowed"}` when rejected.
+If you want to use a custom rejected_msg, you can configure it in the plugin section.

 ```json
 "plugins": {